One of the things I love about my hometown is the number of excellent coffee shops Geelong has.

 A little rough around the edges with an eclectic collection of bits and bobs, the vibe is fun and welcoming.
 It’s perfect for families with room for prams and a sandpit and play area for the kids.

 The cafe is owned and run by a Geelong local who takes pride in showcasing local produce.
-He’s also serious about coffee having spent time working with Axil Roasters the house speciality brew.
+He’s also serious about coffee having spent time working with Axil Roasters the house specialty brew.

 Whether you’re on a health kick or looking for a treat the modern menu has something for everyone and flavour is always king.